 Total Risk℠ Assessment

-Definition: A structured self-profiling method used to evaluate both financial and lifestyle-related risk factors during the needs-and-wants phase.
+Definition: A structured assessment used to surface financial, behavioral, and lifestyle-related risk inputs during the investment strategy phase of planning.

-Purpose: Reveals client-specific risk drivers that traditional risk tolerance questionnaires may overlook.
+Purpose: Provides inputs to Total Risk℠ Alignment by identifying client-specific risk drivers that traditional risk tolerance tools often miss.

 Privacy by Design